How Does Hockey Betting Work?

 A few common types of hockey bets include moneyline, puck line, totals, and parlays.

 A puck line bet is made based on how many goals a team is expected to win or lose by.
 In the NHL, puck line bets are usually made on a standard of plus or minus 1.5 goals.
-The favored team is given a -1.5 goal disadvantage while the underdog is given a +1.5 goal advantage.
+The favored team is given a -1.5 goal disadvantage, while the underdog is given a +1.5 goal advantage.
 This means that when you bet on the favored team, they must win by two or more goals to win the bet.
-If you bet on the underdog, they must lose by no more than one goal to win the bet.
-For example, if you bet on the underdog team and the puck line was +1.5 (-230), if they lost by no more than one goal or even won the game, a $230 bet would earn a profit of $100.
+If you bet on the underdog, they must lose by no more than one goal or win the game outright to win the bet.
+For example, if you bet on the underdog team and the puck line was +1.5 (-230), if they lost by one goal or even won the game, a $230 bet would earn a profit of $100.

-A 60 minute line bet is similar to the moneyline because it is made based on who you predict to win the game.
-However, the 60 minute line only includes the three periods of regulation game time.
+A 60-minute line bet is similar to the moneyline because it is made based on who you predict to win the game.
+However, the 60-minute line only includes the three periods of regulation game time.
 The score at the end of period 3 determines the success of the bet.
-When betting the 60 minute line, players can choose one team or the other to win or a tie at the end of the 60 minutes.
+When betting the 60-minute line, players can choose one team or the other to win or a tie at the end of the 60 minutes.

 Yes, overtime is generally counted in ice hockey betting unless stated otherwise.
 Shootouts also count for certain types of bets and will be explicitly stated if not counted in the betting guidelines beforehand.
 Therefore, only the final score of the game is usually counted towards the bet.
-However, if a 60 minute line bet is made, the score at the end of regulation is used to determine the outcome of the bet.
+However, if a 60-minute line bet is made, the score at the end of regulation is used to determine the outcome of the bet.